aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/get-and-set-bookmark-text/_index.md

 In Aspose.Words, use the class [
 Bookmark](https://apireference.aspose.com/words/net/aspose.words/bookmark) to work with a single bookmark ant the [BookmarkCollection](https://apireference.aspose.com/words/net/aspose.words/bookmarkcollection) class to work with a collection of bookmark objects.

-The following code example shows how to get and set bokmark text in a document:
+The following code example demonstrates how to get and set bokmark text in a document:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Bookmarks-BookmarkNameAndText-BookmarkNameAndText.cs" >}}